Become Your Best

 Club and Organizational Philosophies

 All who represent the Rush are representing the Rush brand and tens of thousands of people throughout the country.
 The Rush stands for excellence, passion, desire, commitment, and respect.

 Rush – A Coaches Run Organization.
 What sets Rush apart from most every club in the country is the fact that the coaches run the organization.
 All decisions are made or delegated by the elite coaching staff assembled at every Rush Branch Chapter.
 Each decision has the basic foundation of ‘what is best for the player and what is best for soccer’.
 Keeping this in the forefront of all thoughts ensures the right decision is always made.

-To be a Rush employee takes a certain type of motivation and passion.
-The Rush expects employees to take ownership of their positions and, therefore, they are held accountable for the work they do.
-The Rush looks to hire men and women who are knowledgeable and critical thinkers of the game and who have personalities that are comfortable in any situation when dealing with club matters.
+To be a Rush coach takes a certain type of motivation and passion.
+The Rush expects coaches to take ownership of their positions and, therefore, are held accountable for the work they do.
+The Rush looks for men and women who are knowledgeable and critical thinkers about the game and who have personalities that are comfortable in any situation when dealing with club matters.

 Along with this accountability comes freedom.
-Staff can set their own work schedule as they see fit.
+Coaches can set their own work schedule as they see fit.
 As with Rush players, there are always repercussions for not upholding the highest standard of quality.
-Rush will first look to hire and promote from within, but will ensure that Rush employs the best possible person for the job, resulting in new employees from outside of the organization when necessary.
+Rush will first look to promote from within, but will ensure that Rush finds the best possible person for the job, resulting in new coaches from outside of the organization when necessary.